- Keeping Lunch Boxes Healthy - September 14, 2023

 The report further shows that South Africa sits at the very bottom of the OECD list – with only 7,44% of its 58 million-strong population possessing a degree acquired from a tertiary institution.

 The implications are staggering.

 If education at the tertiary level is a crucial metric to measure the development and advancement of a nation, it then means that South Africa is not doing well at the moment – and the future is, unfortunately, not very promising either.

 This is the moment for politicians and administrators at the national, provincial, and municipal levels to put aside all infighting and instead show more interest in educating the future generation.

 It has become urgent to ensure that the country is peopled by well-educated men and women with the necessary skills to keep the economy running.

-There is no other prescription better or more urgent than purposeful higher education that can be recommended to promote and guarantee enhanced security, job provision, reduction of inequality, and a prosperous society.
+There is no other prescription better or more urgent than purposeful higher education that can be recommended to promote and guarantee enhanced security, job provision, reduction of inequality, and prosperous society.